Two Contractors Measuring for a Barn Door

 Published August 7, 2024 · Updated May 2026

 Evan has owned and operated The Barn Door Hardware Store since 2016.
 Track length is the single most common ordering mistake we see — almost always the result of sizing to the opening instead of the door.
-Getting this number right before ordering is the most impactful thing you can do to ensure the installation goes smoothly.
 He and the team are available 7 days a week at info@thebarndoorhardwarestore.com.

 The one rule that governs all track length calculations